gokhansengun/gokhansengun.github.io/_posts/2016-10-08-why-do-long-db-transactions-affect-performance.md

 app_1          | Putting 100 for each of 20 took 41672 milliseconds
 ```

 So it took around 41 seconds instead of 10 seconds.
 OK 10 seconds is utopic, but it must be something closer.
-Hopefully we have Github and we have Docker, God bless them both.
+Bottleneck in the database connection pool caused this.
+Threads have lost most of their times in trying to find a suitable connection because of the ones hold by Transactions.
+Hopefully we have Github and we have Docker and we can prove this observation by allowing more database connections in the next test, God bless them both.

-Below repository on `perf-hit` branch creates another console program that
+Below repository on `perf-hit-avail-more-conns` branch creates another console program that

 * Sets the maximum number of connections to 40
 * Sets connection timeout (time to wait until connecting to the database) to 30 seconds